BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-02-how-to-manage-hundreds-of-templates.md

 - 62 **molecules**: group of atoms that forms a visual unity (ex: Card, Poster, HorizontalCard, Button, CTA, Portrait, Totem...)
 - 12 **organisms**: complex visual item or part of the interface (ex: Jumbotron, Hero, Solo, Banner...)

-_Sample screens composed of design system components_
+Following some sample screens composed of design system components for different customers:

 :-:|:-:|:-:
 ![](/images/posts/2024-08-02-how-to-manage-hundreds-of-templates/home-m6plus.png) | ![](/images/posts/2024-08-02-how-to-manage-hundreds-of-templates/home-videoland.png) | ![](/images/posts/2024-08-02-how-to-manage-hundreds-of-templates/home-rtlhu.png)

 This results in, approximately, one hundred design elements per client.
 However, not all components are always specific, and an **inheritance** system is in place to allow clients to reuse default atoms, molecules, or organisms while applying the tokens corresponding to their brand.

-The objectives and expectations vary greatly among clients, resulting in **numerous graphical element evolutions**.
+The objectives and expectations regarding the design vary greatly among clients, resulting in **numerous graphical element evolutions**.
 Managing the creation and progression of these elements through different processes is a major challenge in tracking designs across each platform.
 These demands sometimes lead to **different integrations**.
 Whether or not the default design is inherited is crucial information to avoid manually comparing the app designs with documentation, which can lead to misunderstandings and wasted time during validation and approval processes.
+To achieve all these objectives, we need to be able to carrefully follow the evolution of the Design system on each plateform.

 ## One versioning to rule them all